"Discipline equals freedom."

 How does Jocko's Type 8 personality show up in his daily life?

-When you understand this, Jocko's philosophy becomes less about discipline tricks and more about identity.
+When you understand the Type 8, Jocko's philosophy becomes less about discipline tricks and more about identity.
 He doesn't wake up early because it's effective.
 He wakes up early because that's who he is.
+He doesn't take ownership because it's a strategy.
+He takes ownership because the alternative — being at the mercy of something outside himself — is psychologically unbearable.